-Using earthenware clay vessels are thrown or hand built.
+Using earthenware clay vessels are hand built.
 Slip (liquid clay) is applied on top to provide a white background to add depth and provide a surface for the coloured glazes.
-Techniques such as sgraffito (drawing through the layer of slip to the clay beneath) and stamping create complex surface decoration.
+Techniques such as sgraffito (drawing through the layer of slip to the clay beneath) and stamping, create complex surface decoration.
 Glazes are food safe and ovenproof.
 All work is fired to cone 03.

 Classes are available at my studio.